Rolando Tinio: Biography

 Tinio was also an actor, director, and a set and costume designer.
 He served all these roles during his stay with the Ateneo Experimental Theater.
 Tinio chose the plays, designs the stage, directs, creates the costumes and determines the musical score and other sounds.
 Productions of the Ateneo Experimental Theater are completely his vision.
 In his production of Oedipus Rex, he replaced the Greek costumes with modern renditions made primarily of metal pipes supposedly to express the thought of the industrial 20th century (Lumbera).

 His work with the Ateneo Experimental Theater expresses the concept of the actor being merely one of the director's tools in shaping the stage; communicate his vision through all aspects of the production.
 The last production of Tinio's "personal" theater company was entitled ?.
 The production was performed in a classroom rather than an auditorium and Tinio made the actors mingle freely with the audience.
 There is no real "meaning" in the action and there is no definite storyline.
 The "meaning" is hidden in the intentional actions of the actors and the unexpected reply of the audience (Lumbera).

 He published four seminal books of poems between 1972 and 1993, in which, along with his longtime friend, Bienvenido Lumbera, helped modernize the traditionally sentimental Filipino style.
 He had also worked on his own projects such as the Ateneo Experimental Theater productions and other serious dramas in Filipino.
 His contributions to Philippine literature and theater are immense.
 His contributions include establishing the Filipino Department of Ateneo de Manila.

 Circa 1976, Tinio also wrote the lyrics for the six hymns of the "Misa ng Alay-Kapwa", the music for which was composed by Fr.
 Eduardo P. Hontiveros, S.J.
 The most popular of these hymns still sung in Churches throughout the Philippines is Buksan ang Aming Puso.
 These hymns were published in the now-out of print Mga Awiting Pansamba.

 Illness and death

-Rolando Santos Tinio was directing a musical when he suffered a heart attack in Manila on July 7, 1997.
-He died on July 8, 1997, at age 60.
+Rolando Santos Tinio died at home in Manila on July 7, 1997, at age 60.
 His wife, theater and film actress Ella Luansing, had died some years before.
 He was survived by his two children, Antonio and Victoria.